If you don’t have time to read the post now save and bookmark to read later…

 Step by step:

-Set out your 4 plastic cups for color, and one plastic cup for the final “dirty pour” mixture.
+- Set out your 4 plastic cups for color, and one extra plastic cup for the final “dirty pour” mixture.

 Also, keep in mind that besides directly selling your acrylic pours you can also scan in and sell the photo of your paintings -or even take it a step further and digitize your work– to sell via Print On Demand Sites.

-Personally I love selling professional prints for my absolute favorite works of art because I can still keep the original while also selling them.
+Personally I love selling professional prints for my absolute favorite works of art because I can still keep the original while also selling professional copies of them.

-***If you liked this post and found it helpful, PLEASE SHARE and comment below to include your input- Thanks for stopping by.
+If you liked this post and found it helpful, PLEASE like, SHARE, and comment below.